crateio/distutils2/docs/source/pypi.rst

 There is two ways to retrieve data from pypi: using the *simple* API, and using *XML-RPC*.
-The first one is in fact a set of HTML pages avalaible at `http://pypi.python.org/simple/`.
-In order to reduce the overload caused by running distant methods on the pypi server (by using the XML-RPC methods), the best way to retrieve informations is by using the simple API.
+The first one is in fact a set of HTML pages avalaible at `http://pypi.python.org/simple/`, and the second one contains a set of XML-RPC methods.
+In order to reduce the overload caused by running distant methods on the pypi server (by using the XML-RPC methods), the best way to retrieve informations is by using the simple API, when it contains the information you need.

 Distutils2 provides two python modules to ease the work with those two APIs:
 `distutils2.pypi.simple` and `distutils2.pypi.xmlrpc`.
+Both of them depends on another python module: `distutils2.pypi.dist`.

 Requesting information via the "simple" API `distutils2.pypi.simple`